JAremko/docker-go-tools/README.md

     2. Have fun!  `gofmt hello.go`
   - **Also you can use this image as a docker volume.
 [See         `jare/vim-bundle`](https://registry.hub.docker.com/u/jare/vim-bundle/)**

-*Keep in mind that this image populates the `/goroot` volume if it's empty.
+*This image populates the `/goroot` volume if it's empty.
 You can keep one container running to prevent docker from flushing the `/goroot` volume.*